 How Does Massachusetts Perform?

-Massachusetts has the fourth highest number of technology licenses and options executed in 2016, following California, New York, and Florida.
-Massachusetts was the leader in this category in 2014.
-LTS newcomer Florida had a significant percentage increase in technology licensing from 2006 (298%) and 2011 (133%) rising from what would have been 10th in the current LTS in 2006 to 3rd in 2016.
+Massachusetts is essentially tied with California in the number of technology licenses and options executed in 2017, leading the LTS.
+Massachusetts was the leader in this category in 2012.
+LTS newcomer Florida had a significant increase from 2007 to 2012 (78.2%) and 2012 to 2017 (99.6%), growing from what would have been 9th place in 2007 to 5th in 2017.

 There has been a shift among the types of institutions in Massachusetts that comprise a majority of licenses and options executed.
 In 2006, Universities had the most technology licenses and options executed; from 2008 through 2014 Research Institutions & Hospitals had the most; and then in 2015 it shifted back to Universities.
 In 2017, Universities accounted for 57% of all licenses and options executed, accounting for 43% and 57% respectively of all licenses and options executed.
 University revenues are down 19% since 2007.
 Hospitals saw a more dramatic, although artificially inflated drop of 67.5% over the same time frame, due to a large legal settlement for Massachusetts General Hospital which inflated the 2007 totals.
 However since 2012, Research Institutions & Hospital revenues are actually up 5.5%, while University revenues are down 47.6%.

 Data Source for Indicator 10: Association of University Technology Managers (AUTM), CPI